dmutoni/my_rights_mobile_app/README.md

-# my_rights_mobile_app
+# MyRights Mobile App

-A new Flutter project.
+MyRights is a mobile application designed to empower Rwandan citizens with civic education, legal aid resources, and secure reporting mechanisms for abuses or corruption.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter application.

 A few resources to get you started if this is your first Flutter project: